derekmerck/diana2/apps/diana-cli/README.md

   DESC.
 Studies are optionally forwarded to an endpoint DEST.

 Options:
-  --dest TEXT  Destination DICOM service
+  --dest ENDPOINT  Destination DICOM service
   --help           Show this message and exit.

   DESC must be a mock-site description in yaml format.